khjoen/perf-tester/README.md

 ![(57185572*21379220/21365432-21379220)/10000000](https://latex.codecogs.com/gif.latex?\frac{{57185572*\frac{21379220}{21365432}%20-%2021379220}}{10000000}%20\approx%203.58\mu%20s)

 ### Use perf-tester to compare timings between two versions of a DHT22 driver.
-Lets do a test of a library that turns off interrupts for a long period to communicate with a sensor to get its data.
+Lets conclude this article with a test on a library that turns off interrupts for a long period to communicate with a sensor to get its data.
 The driver was written by adafruit.
 There were complaints there were frequent reading errors with it and also that it took too long to do its job.

 The performance tests will be performed on https://github.com/adafruit/DHT-sensor-library as of commit c97897771807613d456b318236e18a04b013410b and on the forked version https://github.com/khjoen/DHT-sensor-library which has a pull request waiting to be merged as of today 2018/08/23.

 First, make sure the right version of the library is used.
-Just put the desired library version in the libraries folder of the sketchbook directory, perform the test, then remove that directory, put the other other perform the other test and compare results.
+Just put the desired library version in the arduino libraries folder of the sketchbook directory, compile and upload to the board, perform the test, then remove that directory, put the other version, compile and upload, perform the other test and compare results.

 Lets use adafruit's version first.
 A1 outputs this on its serial port.
 The code run on A2 can be found in the dht22-test directory of this repository.